reitzig/ltx2any/README.md

     3. Delete the corresponding PDFs from the temp directory to have specific images rebuilt.

-   There is currently no support for the new support in TikZ for detecting when images have to be rebuilt due to changes.
+   There is currently no support for the new support in TikZ for detecting when images have to be rebuilt due to changes (cf #47).
    You can, however, change the set of rebuild images in daemon mode (see below).

  * *Hint:* You may want to turn off externalization while you work on an image like this: